robotraconteur/robotraconteur_standard_robdef/docs/info_files/robot.md

 The `flange_pose` field contains the pose of the end effector in the last joint's coordinate system.
 "H" has the same number of entries as the number of joints in the chain, and "P" has one more entry than the number of joints.

+A simple tool `urdf_to_robotinfo.py` is provided in the `tools/` directory of this repository to convert a URDF file to a `RobotInfo` structure.
+The URDF must be processed through xacro before running the tool if it uses xacro macros.
+*Warning: This script is not guaranteed to produce accurate results, and is not guaranteed to work with all URDF files. it is a simple tool to help begin the process of converting a URDF file to a robotinfo.yaml file.*

  <!--TODO: add diagram -->

 ### kin_chain_identifier